Atsukoro1/cnvm/README.md

 1. Download the prebuilt binary [here](https://github.com/Atsukoro1/cnvm/releases)

-2. Add the node binaries directory to the path
+2. Add the node binaries directory to the path using the *.bashrc* file (if you use bash) or *.zshrc* if you use zsh.
+This folders should be located in your home directory

 ```bash
 # If you haven't change anything this dir will be ~/.nodejs/bin